Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion

 \subsection{Ablation Study}

-We conduct an ablation study on the key components of \texttt{EnvAd-Diff}.
-Specifically, we verify the necessity of domain initialization when building the model zoo and the function loss used during VAE training.
-Experimental results on the Kolmogorov Flow and Navier-Stokes systems are presented in Table~\ref{tab:ablation}.
-When function loss is omitted, the VAE relies solely on MSE for reconstruction similarity, leading to suboptimal generated weights, particularly out-domain.
+Here, we verify the necessity of domain initialization when building the model zoo and the function loss used during VAE training.
+Experimental results on the Kolmogorov Flow and Navier-Stokes systems are presented in Appendix Table~\ref{tab:ablation}.
+When function loss is omitted, the VAE relies solely on MSE for reconstruction similarity, leading to suboptimal generated weights, particularly in unseen environments.
 Function loss relaxes VAE encoding constraints and helps prevent overfitting by prioritizing functional consistency over exact reconstruction.
 Removing domain initialization results in a significant deterioration in generated weight performance.
-This is attributed to the high complexity and distribution of a randomly initialized model zoo, which significantly increases the diffusion model's modeling difficulty.
+This is attributed to the high complexity of a randomly initialized model zoo, which increases the modeling difficulty.
 We conclude that for weight generation aimed at generalization, sample quality is far more critical than diversity.

-In addition, we also compare real environmental conditions with surrogate labels in Appendix~\ref{app:prompter}.
+In addition, we compare the performance using our prompter against ground-truth environmental conditions, and analyze the impact of different diffusion architectures in Appendix~\ref{app:prompter} and~\ref{app:framework_ablation}.